Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 decrease the public IPv4 address pool size of the PPP network access

-provider.
-Assuming that always-on services are reachable via IPv6, a
+IPv4 address blocks.
+Assuming that always-on services are reachable

-As already described above it is sufficient, when initially only IPv6
+scenario it is sufficient, when initially only IPv6 address

-address parameters are provisioned to the PPP customer endpoint (e.g.
+parameters are provisioned to the PPP customer endpoint (e.g., end

 This means as a consequence that a customer device does not initially

-start a complete Dual-Stack PPP session but an "IPv6 only" PPP
+start a complete Dual-Stack PPP session but an IPv6-only PPP session.

-session.
-The IPv4 part of the complete Dual-Stack is initiated later
+The IPv4 part of the complete Dual-Stack is initiated later on only

 Stack environment for providing Internet access to residential